sww1235/connection-diagram-manager/file-format.md

 	<str>:	# cable type designator (must be unique)
 		core:	# dictionary of wire or cable cores inside cable.
 				# strength members are treated as a wire
-			<str>: # identifier of individual core.
-Must be unique per cable type
+			<str>: <str> # identifier of individual core.
+Must be unique per cable_type: identifier of wire/cable type that core is
-				type: <str>			# identifier of wire or cable type of the core
-				color: <str>		# color of individual core insulation
 		manufacturer: <str>
 		pn: <str>					# [internal] part number
 		mpn: <str>					# manufacturer part number